RTS2/rts2/scripts/rts2saf/sphinx/installation.rst

 .. code-block:: bash

- createuser  uid  # the uid which executes the unittest psql stars
+ createuser  uid  # where  uid is the user name which executes the unittest psql stars
  GRANT ALL PRIVILEGES ON cameras TO  uid # the above uid